How to bet on college football: Top sportsbook apps, promos for Indiana-Miami

-How and where to bet on College Football Playoff: Best betting apps, sportsbook promos for Indiana vs. Miami
+How and where to bet on College Football Playoff: Best betting apps, sportsbook promos for Miami vs. Indiana

 Here's how to bet on the College Football Playoff National Championship Game on Monday, Jan.
 19, between the Indiana Hoosiers and Miami Hurricanes